FAIR-Chem/fairchem/MODELS.md

 |eSCN (Direct) | [checkpoint](https://dl.fbaipublicfiles.com/dac/checkpoints_20231018/eSCN_Direct.pt) | [config](https://github.com/Open-Catalyst-Project/ocp/tree/main/configs/odac/is2re/eSCN.yml) |
 |EquiformerV2 (Direct) | [checkpoint](https://dl.fbaipublicfiles.com/dac/checkpoints_20231018/Equiformer_V2_Direct.pt) | [config](https://github.com/Open-Catalyst-Project/ocp/tree/main/configs/odac/is2re/eqv2_31M.yml) |

+The models in the table above were trained to predict relaxed energy directly.
+Relaxed energies can also be predicted by running structural relaxations using the S2EF models from the previous section.

+## IS2RS

+The IS2RS is solved by running structural relaxations using the S2EF models from the prior section.

 The Open DAC 2023 (ODAC23) dataset is licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).

 Please consider citing the following paper in any research manuscript using the ODAC23 dataset: